Has Fallen: Olympus Has Fallen (2013)

 After a failed attempt to save First Lady Margaret Asher, disgraced Secret Service agent Mike Banning must take action after a North Korean terrorist group seizes control of the White House.
 Banning uses his inside knowledge to rescue President Benjamin Asher from his kidnappers.

 London Has Fallen (2016)

-During the funeral of the British Prime Minister in London, the city is attacked by a large army of Islamic terrorists, killing five world leaders, damaging major landmarks and generating mass panic, masterminded by Pakistani arms dealer and terrorist leader Aamir Barkawi.
-When President Benjamin Asher is kidnapped by the terrorists, Secret Service agent Mike Banning must once again save President Asher.
+During the funeral of the British Prime Minister in London, the city is attacked by a large army of Islamic terrorists, killing five world leaders, damaging major landmarks and generating mass panic, masterminded by Pakistani arms dealer Aamir Barkawi.
+When President Benjamin Asher is kidnapped by the terrorists, Secret Service agent Mike Banning must once again save him.

 Angel Has Fallen (2019)

 Mike Banning is framed for the attempted assassination of President Allan Trumbull by a rogue private military company and must race against time to clear his name while uncovering the real threat.

 Future films

 In November 2019, Alan Siegel announced that three additional Has Fallen films were in development.
 In November 2020, the fourth film, titled Night Has Fallen, was given the green light, with Butler announced to reprise his role as Mike Banning in addition to serving as producer, and Waugh to return as director, with a script co-written with Kamen.
 The project was to be a joint venture production between G-BASE, Eclectic Pictures, Campbell Grobman Films, and Millennium Media.
 In October 2023, after a lengthy lawsuit, it was confirmed that monetary disputes between Butler and Millennium Media/Nu Image had been settled, and production on Night Has Fallen was expected to commence after the end of the 2023 actors' and writers' strikes.